idanh8/lab_project_powerpost/README.md

 The tool can also generate images or provide prompts for users to create images to accompany their posts, enhancing visual appeal and engagement.

 ### Scoring Mechanism:
  The system employs a scoring mechanism to evaluate the generated post content.
 The score reflects the potential effectiveness of the post in terms of engagement and reach.
-Users can refine their content based on the score provided by the system.

 ## 📝 Usage